 - Although frozen manufacturing accounts for a large proportion of Australian beef exports to the US, the valuable chilled sector is gradually taking a greater volume share of exports, representing 27% of total exports in 2017 compared to 15% in 2012. - Grassfed beef is a key growth area in both retail and foodservice.
-Its growing profile in the US has been on the back of strong demand by consumers who perceive it as better for the environment and the welfare of animals, along with it being more natural. - Australian beef exports to the US have decreased slightly in 2017 (down 3%, to 234,112 tonnes swt).
-This drop has been driven by tight supplies of Australian cattle partnered with increased US beef production, and higher imports from North America Free Trade Agreement (NAFTA) partner's countries - Canada and Mexico.
+Its growing profile in the US has been on the back of strong demand by consumers who perceive it as better for the environment and the welfare of animals, along with it being more natural and better for their health.

+• Growing beef consumption in the US has helped to absorb increased domestic production, as well as larger volume of imports from its North America Free Trade Agreement (NAFTA) partner countries - Canada and Mexico - and other suppliers including Australia.